How To Spend Christmas Day in Banff and Lake Louise

 Go for a Christmas Day Cross-Country Ski

 With track-set trails throughout Banff and Lake Louise, you can go for as short or long a loop as you like on both peaceful wooded trails or routes with more alpine views.
 Bring a thermos of hot chocolate and candy canes for a special treat along the way.
-Check out 5 Cross Country Ski Trails in Banff National Park to get started!
+You can find cross-country ski rentals in Banff at Snowtips-Bactrax and Ultimate Sports or at Wilson Mountain Sports in Lake Louise.
+Make sure to check their hours to ensure they are open on Christmas Day.

 Have a Christmas Dinner to Remember